hdeplaen/the_winning_pear/README.md

 As the exchange of metabolic gasses, such as oxygen and carbon dioxide, is crucial for maintaining normal metabolic/physiological functioning, it is important to study/understand how these gasses are transported and distributed within the fruit structure.

-At present, no good methods are avail- able to measure internal gas concentrations in fruit.
-Therefore, in recent years, a sci- entific computing approach has been adopted to simulate and predict internal gas concentrations/distributions.
+At present, no good methods are available to measure internal gas concentrations in fruit.
+Therefore, in recent years, a scientific computing approach has been adopted to simulate and predict internal gas concentrations/distributions.
 Furthermore, this approach allows to study the effect of fruit geometry (shape and size) or controlled storage conditions on local oxygen and carbon diox- ide concentrations, while reducing experimental costs.

 [(Source)](/doc/STATEMENT.pdf)